rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safe-use-of-unsafe-guidelines/rust-embedded-lld-safe-definition.md

     platform does not support (see target\_feature), except if the platform explicitly documents this to be safe.*

-Before discussing safe/unsafe in Low Level Drivers let`s see the meaning of “undefined behavior” in the context of microcontroller/microprocessor hardware.
+Before discussing safe/unsafe in Low Level Drivers let's see the meaning of “undefined behavior” in the context of microcontroller/microprocessor hardware.